 During the period November 2018 through March 2019, the MC was presented with different approaches to address settlement imbalances associated with the treatment of EERs in connection with the calculation of Capacity Performance Payments during CSCs that occur in off-peak hours.
 EERs are composed of a portfolio of passive, non-dispatchable Energy Efficiency measures whose current performance under the ISO tariff is calculated only during on-peak hours.
 One potential solution that was offered among others was to assess the ACP of EERs for CSCs that occur in off-peak hours, and to use the resulting values to calculate Capacity Performance Payments for EERs.
 This approach requires a method that estimates EER performance in all hours.
 At this time, however, there is no method in New England or elsewhere by which to estimate EER performance in all hours for existing and new Energy Efficiency measures.

-.
+Ever since the ISO established that EER performance in the Forward Capacity Market must be measured during Demand Resource On-Peak or Seasonal Peak Hours, more than twelve years ago, energy efficiency providers have and continue to routinely conduct measurement and verification (“M&V”) studies to demonstrate and report performance of their energy efficiency measures only in those required hours.
+M&V is a significant expense in delivering energy efficiency programs and a time consuming process where numerous studies must be conducted over many years to produce demand reduction values that meet precision and confidence levels mandated in the ISO Tariff across a wide array of measures.
+Changing the hours over which EER performance must be determined and reported must be carefully considered given the potential increase in M&V effort and cost depending on the methods employed.

 To better inform stakeholder deliberations concerning whether and how to assess the ACP of EERs for CSCs that occur in off-peak hours, the MC referred the problem of estimating EER performance in all hours to the DRWG.
 On March 5, 2019, the MC asked the DRWG to:

-Consider how EER performance in all hours for existing and new measures could be established and what, if any, additional methodological standards and reporting mechanisms are required to accommodate such a change;
+Consider how EER performance in all hours for existing and new measures could be established and what, if any, additional methodological standards and reporting mechanisms would be required to accommodate such a change;

 Prioritize options that require the least time and expense to develop and implement;